ObsceneGiraffe/hullatodo/hullatodo_core/docs/design.md

 * Files are synced p2p (using Holochain?)
 * No user information is needed to use or sync devices
 * Start up time is as fast as possible
+* The todos have no hierarchy, they only have tags
+* Filtering and presenting the filtered todos should be as fast as possible, under 200ms if possible.
+* the user ID should not

 # Account Creation